edelstone/actionverb.com/now-hiring.md

 # Join Our Team

-If you're an amazing systems engineer, developer, or designer, we want you to apply to join Action Verb.
+If you're an amazing systems engineer, developer, or designer, **we want you to apply to join Action Verb.**

 We will succeeed as a company if and only if we find and hire the best engineers.
 We consider all positions to be engineering roles and expect that all applicants know how to code.

-Most of our best applicants have Computer Science (or similar) degrees from a well-regarded university.
-Our best applicants also tend to have at least 3-5 years experience being in a position with direct responsibility for designing, developing, or supporting a production application with a large userbase.
+Most of our best applicants have Computer Science (or similar) degrees from a well-regarded university.  **Our best applicants also tend to have at least 3-5 years experience** in a position with direct responsibility for designing, developing, or supporting a production application with a large userbase.